This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 To apply the iron-on we are going to use the Cricut Easy Press.
 Online, you can visit the Cricut Heat Guide, enter the transfer material and base material and the guide will tell you what to set the temperature and time at.

-Since this a larger project, it will take several applications of the Heat Press.
+Since this is a larger project, it will take several applications of the Heat Press.
 I like to move in a clockwise direction so I can remember where I have been.
 Start in the upper left-hand corner and apply heat and pressure for 40 seconds, and then move to the next area overlapping just a bit.

 Slowly peel back the clear sheet and if any of the iron-on doesn’t stick, lay the sheet back down and reapply the Heat Press for another cycle.
 Then retry peeling back the clear sheet.